The National Palace Museum: A Must-Visit Destination in Taipei (故宮博物院)

 You’ll find clear signs pointing you to the galleries where each of the three treasures is displayed.

 Please keep in mind that these pieces sometimes go on “business trips,” meaning they are loaned out for special exhibitions at museums around the world.
-Because of that, you might not be able to see all three during your visit.
+Because of that, you might not be able to see all three when you visit.

 Jadeite Cabbage (翠玉白菜):